-Taiwan is very much a tale of two sides: the east side of the country is covered with mountains, lush greenery and national parks.
+Taiwan is very much a tale of two sides: the east side of the country is covered with mountains, lush greenery, and national parks.
 There’s almost no train lines or highways running through this side of the country (only along the coastline), so head here to enjoy unspoiled beauty at its finest.
 Hiking is popular, and the beaches in the south and southeast of the country are a surfer’s paradise.

-The west side is the urban side, and home to Taiwan’s famous cities including Tainan, Taichung and the capital, Taipei.
+The west side is the urban side, and home to Taiwan’s famous cities including Tainan, Taichung, and the capital, Taipei.
 Taiwan’s west side truly feels like a different world than the east, as you can become lost in the hustle and bustle of these densely populated cities.
-But don’t let the crowds put you off, as there’s so much to explore, from colourful temples to impressive monuments and fantastic museums.
+But don’t let the crowds put you off, as there’s so much to explore, from colorful temples to impressive monuments and fantastic museums.
 And don’t forget about the night markets: these are a culinary highlight of Taiwan.
-Follow the crowds and sample some amazing beef noodles, sweet sausages, egg pancakes or tofu pudding for yourself!
+Follow the crowds and sample some amazing beef noodles, sweet sausages, egg pancakes, or tofu pudding for yourself!

 They say that good things come in small packages.
 Taiwan is one of the smallest countries in Asia, yet has plenty to offer.
-Whether you’re looking for an exciting city, a calm beach or a mountain adventure, Taiwan has it all.
+Whether you’re looking for an exciting city, a calm beach, or a mountain adventure, Taiwan has it all.
 To help you on your way, we’ve put together a rundown of Taiwan’s highlights.
 Discover the best locations that the country has to offer, along with some top tips about the best places to eat and sleep!